billpg/HashBack/README.md

 While a recipient of a call *can't* be certain who a caller is, the caller *can* be certain of who they are calling.
 By both parties calling each other, both can be reassured of each other's identity.

 Now apply that thought to web authentication.
 The client can be sure (thanks to TLS) who the server is, but the server can't be sure who the client is, much like the analogy with phone calls.
 This document describes how the same "call me back" step could be used to authenticate a web API request.

+## What is the problem this is meant to fix?

+If you're running a service out in the cloud which interacts with an external service, you probably have cryptographic keys or a password or token squirreled away somewhere.
+This is probably encrypted or stored in a purpose built repository of secret keys and tokens.
+Either way, your code will need to unlock that material whenever it needs to interact with that external service.

+This repository of secrets will need to be managed.
+The service won't be able to manage these things for itself because it'll need to identify itself to the service that issues these tokens, moving the problem one layer away without eliminating the problem itself.
+Either that or you make the decision that these secret tokens stay valid for long periods of time.

+Repositories of secret tokens or keys.
+They have to be so secure that passers by can't access them, but so available that your code running in cloud can.

 ## The Exchange
 In a nutshell, a client proves their identity by publishing a small text file on their TLS-secured website.
 The server downloads that file and thanks to TLS, is reassured that the client is indeed someone who is in control of that website.

 To add a little more detail, the client builds a request header with a claim for authentication.
 That request header is itself hashed and the hash result is published on the client's website.
 To complete the loop, the server gets that text file in its own separate transaction.
 Once the server can confirm that the hash published on the client's website matches its own calculated hash for the request header, the server passes the request.

+### Ahead of time.
+Before any of this can take place, the client's administrator (in their administrator role) will need to affirm to the remote server exactly what range of URLs the client has sole control over and wishes to use for HashBack authentication.
+Ideally, this would be a single fixed URL with a single query string parameter as only variation allowed.
+This URL must use TLS via the HTTPS scheme.

+This exchange relies on the server having a clear mapping of which URLs belong to which clients, so it is important the range is not too broad.

 ### The Authorization header
 The header is constructed as follows:
 ```
 Authorization: HashBack (BASE64 encoded JSON)